yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 ### Conclusion

 * It's people all the way down.
-* Ethereum doesn't have to cater to crypto-anarchists.
+* Ethereum doesn't have to cater to extremists.
 * Either way, lets create a diverse ecosystem of antifragile distributed ledgers.
 * Check out [Gnuclear](http://github.com/gnuclear/gnuclear-whitepaper) and [join